 - Frequently Asked Questions

 Do Rabbits Eat Hostas?

-Hostas aren’t poisonous to rabbits because their systems don’t react to the saponins in the hosta plant like a dog or cat’s system does.
-So, they’re not safe to have around your pets, but even young rabbits can eat them without experiencing any problems.
+Hostas aren’t poisonous to rabbits because their systems, like humans, don’t react to the saponins in the hosta plant like a dog or cat’s system does.
+So, they’re not safe to have around your pets, but even young rabbits can eat them experiencing no problems.